 Test expectations: The adult silver pair test must consist of a program skated rhythmically and in harmony with the music.
 The pair should show a moderate degree of pair unison with good form and flow, while fully utilizing the ice surface.
 The pair is expected to demonstrate the fundamentals of pair skating including synchronized connecting movements, mirror and/or shadow skating.
-See <a href="https://doi.org/10.1001/journal.org/10.1001/jo
+See the Pair Test Requirements Chart on the Members Only site for element requirements and program duration.